Caliper-Corporation/TsmXiL/docs/Readme.md

 ## Plugin functionality

 The Manager.cs class connects this plugin with the TransModeler API and handles simulation events.
 The Start() method in Manager.cs is the entry point into the plugin code.

+The Controller.cs class has an Update() method which is called during each simulation timestep which is set to a default value of 100 ms (or 1/10th of a second).
+The Update() method internally calls SendAccelCommand() method which sends the acceleration command to the controller in Google ProtoBuf encoded format and receives a response in the same encoding.